smcneill3/CSE1210-assignment-1/README.md

 5. At the bottom of the web page include the following text __See Wikipedia for more information__ with the text linking to the corresponding Wikipedia page for the country.
 6. Bonus Challenge: Add a picture of the country's flag to your web page.

-Before turning in your assignment here make sure that the web page is formatted properly and nicely.
+Before turning in your assignment make sure that the web page is formatted properly and nicely.
 Spelling mistakes, typos and ugly formatting will all result in deductions.